 Check out more red indoor plants here

 Orange is a very robust, harmonious, and energetic color like red and yellow.
-It can grab attention quickly and gives off positive vibes.
+It can grab attention quickly and gives off positive vibes, and it is perfect for the bathroom, kitchen, and outdoors.
 People experience orange as something overwhelming, bright, uplifting, and happy.

 Botanical Name: Clivia miniata

-Popularly known as kaffir lily, as a houseplant, it flowers during winter with clusters of orange-red tubular flowers when exposed to cool, dry conditions.
+Popularly known as kaffir lily, as a houseplant, it flowers during winter and spring with clusters of orange-red tubular flowers when exposed to cool, dry conditions.

 Botanical Name: Graptosedum ‘California Sunset’

-A glorious looking orange succulents, that’s both easy to grow and maintain.
+A glorious orange succulent, that’s both easy to grow and maintain perfect for a sunny windowsill.
 The leaves take a vibrant shade of orange with red tips.

 Botanical Name: Sedum adolphii ‘Golden Sedum’

-Want a beautiful orange specimen that trials out from hanging baskets?
+Want a beautiful orange specimen that trails out from hanging baskets?
 This plant will amaze you with its fleshy oblong leaves!
 Its shade gets deeper in bright light!

 Here are some of the best orange flowers you can grow

-Yellow is one of the happiest shade on the entire color scale and is closely related to hope and sunshine.
+Yellow is one of the happiest shades on the entire color scale and is closely related to hope and sunshine.